Witchcraft accusations against children in Africa: Nigeria

 In Akwa Ibom State and Cross River State of Nigeria, about 15,000 children were branded as witches and most of them end up abandoned and abused on the streets.
 A documentary aired on Channel 4 and the BBC, Saving Africa's Witch Children, shows the work of Gary Foxcroft and Stepping Stones Nigeria in addressing these abuses.
 The Danish humanitarian Anja Ringgren Lovén founded a charity to rescue abandoned and tortured children, and to give them the opportunity to go to school.

 Sierra Leone

-In Sierra Leone and neighbouring countries, the young survivors of the ebola epidemic are often accused of withcraft, losing parents to the disease and community support to superstition.
+In Sierra Leone and neighbouring countries, the young survivors of the ebola epidemic are often accused of witchcraft, losing parents to the disease and community support to superstition.

 According to a disputable empiric construction, sick infants tend to have better survival rates due to witch-hunts:

 [T]he effect of the witch cleansing probably lasts for years in the sense that mothers are predisposed to tend their babies with more hopefulness and real concern.
 Therefore many babies who, before the arrival of the witchfinder, might have been saved if the mothers had had the heart and will to stop at nothing to tend their babies, will now survive precisely because they will receive the best attention, as the mothers now believe that the remaining children are free of witchcraft.
 So there is a reduction in the infant mortality rate in the years immediately following the witchcleansing movement.